IBM-Bluemix-Docs/java/spring.md

 ## Spring Cloud
 {: #spring-cloud}

 Spring Cloud is a collection of integrations between third-party cloud technologies and the Spring programming model.
-It aims to provide assistance to developers building Spring applications for deployment to the cloud.
-The breadth of coverage attained Spring Cloud is made possible by its modular nature, each project within Spring Cloud is focused on a particular technology or set of technologies.
+It aims to assist developers that build Spring applications for deployment to the cloud.
+The breadth of coverage that is attained by Spring Cloud is made possible by its modular nature, as each project within Spring Cloud is focused on a particular technology or set of technologies.

-Spring Cloud projects follow the general Spring approach of favouring convention over configuration.
+Spring Cloud projects follow the general Spring approach of favoring convention over configuration.
 Most capabilities are enabled by adding the right dependency at build time.

 See the official [Spring Cloud Project Site](https://spring.io/projects/spring-cloud){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") for more information about Spring Cloud projects and supported technologies.

 ### Spring Cloud with Kubernetes
 {: #spring-cloud-kubernetes}

-Spring Cloud Kubernetes is a Spring Cloud project intended to make various tasks easier for Spring applications running in Kubernetes.
+Spring Cloud Kubernetes is a Spring Cloud project that is intended to make various tasks easier for Spring applications that run in Kubernetes.
 Spring Cloud Kubernetes offers implementations of common Spring interfaces that map onto Kubernetes concepts and services.

-Historically, Spring has used Netflix libraries like Eureka as a Service Registry and Ribbon as a client side Load Balancer.
+Historically, Spring uses Netflix libraries like Eureka, as a Service Registry, and Ribbon as a client-side Load Balancer.
 In Kubernetes environments, both of these roles are fulfilled by Kubernetes itself, making the application-level capabilities redundant.
 Spring Cloud Kubernetes adapts Spring abstractions like `DiscoveryClient` to underlying Kubernetes mechanisms.

-Care should be taken if using Ribbon discovery via Spring Cloud Kubernetes in a cluster with Istio installed where Istio is being used to affect service routing.
-Client side load balancing implies the client wishes to select the destination service itself, while Istio may be attempting to route the call elsewhere.
-Only one of these can win, leading to disagreement over how a call should have been routed.
+Use caution if you are using Ribbon discovery through Spring Cloud Kubernetes in a cluster with Istio installed, where Istio is being used to affect service routing.
+Client-side load balancing implies the client wants to select the destination service itself, while Istio can be attempting to route the call elsewhere.
+Only one of these can win, leading to disagreement over how a call can be routed.
 This combination should be avoided if at all possible.
 {: note}

 In addition, Spring Cloud Kubernetes offers integration between Kubernetes ConfigMaps and Secrets to Spring `@Autowired` configuration beans.
-This includes strategies for handling dynamic changes to ConfigMaps and Secrets made while the application is running.
+This includes strategies for handling dynamic changes to `ConfigMaps` and `Secrets` made while the application is running.

-Finally, Spring Cloud Kubernetes augments the default Spring Boot Actuator health endpoint to include additional information related to the deployment.
+Finally, Spring Cloud Kubernetes augments the default Spring Boot Actuator health endpoint to include additional information that is related to the deployment.

 For more information, check the [Spring Cloud Kubernetes documentation](https://cloud.spring.io/spring-cloud-static/spring-cloud-kubernetes/2.1.0.RC1/single/spring-cloud-kubernetes.html){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon")